Fisher–Yates shuffle: Sattolo's algorithm

+Parallel variants

+Several parallel shuffle algorithms, based on Fisher-Yates have been developed.

+In 1990, Anderson developed a parallel version for machines with a small number of processors accessing shared memory.
+The algorithm generates random permutations uniformly so long as the hardware operates in a fair manner.

+In 2015, Bacher et al. produced MERGESHUFFLE, an algorithm that divides the array into blocks of roughly equal size, uses Fisher-Yates to shuffle each block, and then uses a random merge recursively to give the shuffled array.

 Comparison with other shuffling algorithms

 The asymptotic time and space complexity of the Fisher–Yates shuffle are optimal.
 Combined with a high-quality unbiased random number source, it is also guaranteed to produce unbiased results.
 Compared to some other solutions, it also has the advantage that, if only part of the resulting permutation is needed, it can be stopped halfway through, or even stopped and restarted repeatedly, generating the permutation incrementally as needed.

 Naïve method

-The naïve method of swapping each element with another element chosen randomly from all elements is biased and fundamentally broken.
+The naïve method of swapping each element with another element chosen randomly from all elements is biased.
 Different permutations will have different probabilities of being generated, for every $n>2$, because the number of different permutations, $n!$, does not evenly divide the number of random outcomes of the algorithm, $n^n$.
 In particular, by Bertrand's postulate there will be at least one prime number between $n/2$ and $n$, and this number will divide $n!$ but not divide $n^n$.